FrostyPatronus/Student-Evaluation-Database/README.md

 # eval_database
-This is for a project for my English teacher Mr. Hsu
+This is for a project for my English teacher

 # It is used to graphically evaluate students based on his rubric
 Written in (pretty bad) PHP, Javascript and HTML.
 Used a free, open source template for the HTML and CSS.